cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

     % cat /proc/21135/comm
     mkdir

-Here is an example of how you can implement this:
+Here's how we can reproduce this reliably as a script.
+This example is in bash, but of course, you can more or less write this in any language that suits your needs.

 {% highlight bash %}
 #!/bin/bash -e